RedMike/SdlWasmSample/README.md

 (like MonoGame, FNA, etc), while SDL itself is easy to use effectively as-is, these other libraries are not as simple to use: see [MonoGame/Library Usage of SDL](#monogamelibrary-usage-of-sdl).
+There is a `monogame-net8` branch that demonstrates this, but also involves forking MonoGame to apply some small changes.
+See the section mentioned for info.

 ## Basic Setup